 Therefore, if you are hoping to break the ceiling wall and thrive as a personal fitness coach, taking your skills and expertise online is an excellent option.

 So, how do you build your online fitness business?
-Here is an outline to help you make this boss move.
+Here is an outline to help you make this boss move and get coaching clients.

 - Choose Your Niche